GPS waypoints and routes and Grid References for Round Rotherham

 Google Earth file - this is a large (1Mbyte) file

 The format of the Route file was adjusted for my old Garmin GPS12 with PCX5 software.
 My new GPSMAP 60SCx is does not require the precise format of PCX5 so I now use GPS Utility.
-Other more conventional format for the title - with spaces or underscores, or a leading hyphen - are ineffective.
+Other more conventional formats for the title - with spaces or underscores, or a leading hyphen - are ineffective.
 Load the route file first, then the waypoint file, as the route file loads the waypoints but without the symbol specification.
 (Alternative PCX5 format file with waypoint, routes and track )

 These files are loadable to newer Garmins (that can't use PCX5), Magellan and other GPS brands using inter alia GPS Utility, a shareware product written by Alan Murphy (contactable via his site).
 (There is a restricted freeware version; a full bells-and-whistles version is available on payment of a fee - it's cheapest to select payment in dollars!).
 IF you have a Garmin device, you can load the track/waypoint files directly to your device using the free (to Garmin users) BaseCamp software.
 Follow this link (under development).
 There is likely to be similar free software appropriate to other brands.